Application and Continuance Requirements for Social Work Majors

 Students are advised to apply by their sophomore year.
 Students must:

-- Submit a completed application that includes a prepared personal statement.
-Applications are submitted to the instructor of SW2200 Introduction to Social Work (or the department chair).
+- Submit a completed Application that includes a prepared personal statement.
+Applications are submitted to the instructor of SW2200 Introduction to Social Work (or the program coordinator).
 Completion of the application process is a prerequisite for enrollment in SW3610 Theory & Practice Social Work Intervention I.

-- Schedule a personal interview with the department chair or his/her designee.
+- Schedule a personal interview with your advisor.
 The purpose of the interview is to inform the student about the social work profession and the requirements of the program.
 Students will be queried as to their reasons for choosing social work as a major, what they know about the profession, and what areas of practice or client populations they want to work in or with.
 Interviews will be scheduled after receipt of the application and personal statement.
 If materials submitted are insufficient for decision making, additional information will be requested.

 The program’s criteria for selection and admission are a demonstration of the following: